PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 ### Input and output formats

-The executed command prints an `ExecCredential` object to `stdout`. `k8s.io/client-go` authenticates against the Kubernetes API using the returned credentials in the `status`.
+The executed command prints an `ExecCredential` object to `stdout`. `k8s.io/client-go` authenticates against the PlaidCloud API using the returned credentials in the `status`.
-The executed command is passed an `ExecCredential` object as input via the `KUBERNETES_EXEC_INFO` environment variable.
+The executed command is passed an `ExecCredential` object as input via the `PlaidCloud_EXEC_INFO` environment variable.
 This input contains helpful information like the expected API version of the returned `ExecCredential` object and whether or not the plugin can use `stdin` to interact with the user.

 When run from an interactive session (i.e., a terminal), `stdin` can be exposed directly to the plugin.
-Plugins should use the `spec.interactive` field of the input `ExecCredential` object from the `KUBERNETES_EXEC_INFO` environment variable in order to determine if `stdin` has been provided.
+Plugins should use the `spec.interactive` field of the input `ExecCredential` object from the `PlaidCloud_EXEC_INFO` environment variable in order to determine if `stdin` has been provided.
 A plugin's `stdin` requirements (i.e., whether `stdin` is optional, strictly required, or never used in order for the plugin to run successfully) is declared via the `user.exec.interactiveMode` field in the